Christchurch City, New Brighton South, New Brighton North, New Brighton, Aranui, Parklands, Woolston.

 My arts or creative practice (including details about my specific focus within that art form/practice and my strengths)

-I am currently self-employed and create Sterling Silver jewellery combined with Pounamu/Jade and have my work represented at various galleries across NZ.
+I am currently self-employed and create Sterling Silver jewellery combined with Pounamu/Jade and have my work represented at various galleries across New Zealand.
 I also teach stone sculpture and object art, jewellery making at a programme at a community college.
-I have been teaching for over 15 years and have worked with a large variety of people eg. differently abled people, at Youth Prison as well as men’s and women’s prison and for Mental Health organisations.
+I have been teaching for over 15 years and have worked with a large variety of people (for example, differently abled people, at Youth Prison, as well as men’s and women’s prison, and for Mental Health organisations).
 I am very passionate about creating a safe learning environment wherever I teach.
 I enjoy encouraging, supporting and challenging students to help reach their potential.
 My own art is exhibited nationwide, currently showing at a gallery in Auckland.
 You can also see my work at Instagram.

 My track record of experience and success - or the track record of experience and success of the creative or artist that I will partner with

 I have been self-employed for 15 years making a living of my art.
 I have received an award for one of my Jade carving sculptures and this year my jewellery is chosen to be printed and published by a book company.
 I exhibit several times a year across New Zealand and have done so for 15 years.

 Describe the experience you have had working with children or young people, teaching or facilitating creative processes

 I have worked extensively with all ages of children and youth.
 The youngest child I have successfully taught limestone sculpture was aged 5 years old.
 I am experienced in teaching: painting and drawing, limestone sculpture, spoon carving, silversmithing, and jewellery making.
 After the earthquakes I ran workshops at primary schools, deconstructing and constructing objects helped to make sense of what was happening with their homes and living situation.

 Why I want to be part of the Creatives in Schools programme and how my involvement will link to my creative practice